Go to content

 • It was fast and designed for both small and large screens

-• Journalists and event organizers got content they needed
+• Journalists and event organizers got the content they needed

 The Backyard Babies website on a desktop web browser.